-In order to address the funding status of PERA's defined benefit plans, including the State Division Plan, in 2018 the General Assembly enacted SB 18-200 which made changes to the defined benefit plans administered by PERA with the goal of eliminating the UAAL of such plans, and thereby reach a 100% funded ratio for each of such plans, within a 30-year period.
-Among other things,

-SB 18-200 phases-in a 2% increase in contribution rates for most employees, suspended the cost of living adjustment for retirees through 2019, changes the definition of salary and highest average salary, reduces maximum annual cost of living adjustments, adjusts employee and employer contribution rates, funds unfunded PERA liability from political subdivisions that terminate their affiliation with PERA and provides for a direct annual distribution to PERA from the State General Fund of \$225 million (actual dollars) beginning with Fiscal Year 2020-21.
-Due to the actual and forecast impact of COVID-19 on the State's revenues in Fiscal Years 2019-20 and 2020-21, this distribution was suspended for Fiscal Year 2020-21 per HB 20-1379, but was subsequently been restored per HB 22-1029, as discussed in "Funding of the State Division Plan - Statutorily Required Contributions" above.
-SB 18-200 also provides for automatic adjustments to employee and employer contribution rates, annual cost of living increases and the State's annual direct contribution to PERA within certain statutory parameters so as to stay within the 30-year funding goal.
+In order to address the funding status of PERA's defined benefit plans, including the State Division Plan, in 2018 the General Assembly enacted SB 18-200 which made changes to the defined benefit plans administered by PERA with the goal to eliminate the UAAL, and thereby reach a 100% funded ratio for each of such plans, within a 30-year period.
+Among other things, SB 18-200 phased-in a 2.00% increase in contribution rates for most employees, increased employer contribution rates for most employers by 0.25%, requires employers to pay a DC Supplement contribution beginning January 1, 2021, on behalf of all employees hired on or after January 1, 2019, participating in the State Division DC Plan in lieu of the State Division Plan, suspended the annual increase (cost of living adjustment) for retirees for 2018 and 2019, changed the definition of salary and highest average salary, reduced the maximum annual increase (maximum cost of living adjustment), funded unfunded PERA liability from political subdivisions that terminate their affiliation with PERA and provides for an annual direct distribution to PERA from the State General Fund of \$225 million (actual dollars) beginning with Fiscal Year 2018-19.
+Due to the actual and forecast impact of COVID-19 on the State's revenues in Fiscal Years 2019-20 and 2020-21, this direct distribution was suspended for Fiscal Year 2020-21 per HB 20-1379, but was subsequently and substantially restored per HB 22-1029, as discussed in "Funding of the State Division Plan - Statutorily Required Contributions" above.
+SB 18-200 also provides for automatic adjustments to employee and employer contribution rates, annual increases (cost of living increases) and the State's annual direct contribution to PERA within certain statutory parameters so as to stay within the 30-year funding goal.
 Previously, such adjustments required action by the General Assembly.
-For further information regarding SB 18-200, see Note 6 to the State Fiscal Year 2021-22 ACFR appended to this Official Statement, as well as the PERA 2021 ACFR.
+For further information regarding SB 18-200, see Note 6 to the State Fiscal Year 2021-22 ACFR appended to this Official Statement, as well as the PERA 2022 ACFR.

-The PERA 2021 ACFR reports that at December 31, 2021, the actuarial value of assets of the State Division Plan was approximately \$17.380 billion and the AAL of the Plan was approximately \$27.160 billion, resulting in a UAAL of approximately \$9.780 billion, a funded ratio of 64.0% and an amortization period (including consideration of the AAP adjustments effective July 1, 2022), of 23 years1.
-The actuarial value of assets of the State Division Plan is determined by using an asset valuation method of smoothing the difference between the market value of assets and the actuarial value of assets over a four-year period to prevent extreme fluctuations that may result from short-term or cyclical economic and market conditions.
-Based on the market value of assets of the State Division Plan, the PERA 2021 ACFR reports that at December 31, 2021, the UAAL of the Plan was approximately \$7.449 billion and the funded ratio was 72.6%.
+The PERA 2022 ACFR reports for the State Division Plan, as of December 31, 2022, the actuarial value of assets was approximately \$18.372 billion and the AAL was approximately \$27.647 billion, resulting in a UAAL of approximately \$9.276 billion, a funded ratio of 66.5% and an amortization period of 20 years1.
+The actuarial value of assets of the State Division Plan is determined by using an asset valuation method which smooths the difference between the actual and expected investment experience for each year in equal amounts over a four-year period to prevent extreme fluctuations that may result from short-term or cyclical economic and market conditions.
+Based on the market value of assets and the AAL of the State Division Plan, the PERA 2022 ACFR reports that as of December 31, 2022, the UAAL was approximately \$11.157 billion and the funded ratio was 59.6%.

-For further information, see Management's Discussion and Analysis in the State Fiscal Year 2021-22 ACFR appended to this Official Statement, as well as Management's Discussion and Analysis, Notes 10 and 12 to the financial statements, Note 2 to the required supplementary information for the Division trust funds and the Actuarial Section in the PERA 2021 ACFR.
+For further information, see Management's Discussion and Analysis in the State Fiscal Year 2021-22 ACFR appended to this Official Statement, as well as Management's Discussion and Analysis, Notes 10 and 12 to the financial statements, Note 2 to the required supplementary information for the Division trust funds and the Actuarial Section in the PERA 2022 ACFR.

-Table 2 below sets forth for each of the past ten years the UAAL, the funded ratio and related information for the State Division Plan based on the actuarial value of Plan assets, and Table 3 below sets forth such information based on the market value of Plan assets.
+Tables 2 and 3, below, displays for each of the past ten years the UAAL, the funded ratio, and related information for the State Division Plan based on the actuarial value of assets, and the market value of assets, respectively.